Roles of an Investment Banker

 - Part 9 – Investment Banking Roles and Responsibilities

 In this article, we discuss the following –

 - Key Roles in Investment Banking – Analyst, Associate, Vice President, Managing Director,

 - Investment Banking – Front Office, Middle Office, and Back Office.

-So I hope you know this provided a good glimpse of different kind of function investment banking is in to so please note that this was more of bird’s eye view of individual departments and if you deep in to it you will find that you know it is whole science altogether within each function and as an investment bank you know potential carriers if you want to kind if look at you will note that the higher is key involves different levels one it starts with an analyst then move to associate then become a vice president than a finally managing director so let’s now look at how this investment banking roles and responsibilities are within an investment banks through this video.
+So I hope you know this provided a good glimpse of a different kind of function investment banking is in to so please note that this was more of a bird’s eye view of individual departments.
+If you deep into it, you will find that you know it is whole science altogether within each function.
+As an investment bank, you know potential carriers if you want to kind of look at you will note that the higher is key involves different levels one it starts with an analyst then move to associate then become a vice president than a finally managing director so let’s now look at how this investment banking roles and responsibilities are within investment banks through this video.